 James leads the Ukulele Orchestra and sometimes they follow…

 A keen woodwind player and local music teacher, James has achieved Grade 8 in the Clarinet, Flute, Saxophone and Music Theory and also has a teaching diploma in the Clarinet (dipABRSM with distinction).
 James walked past the window of a music shop in early 2009 and (characteristically) couldn’t resist buying a shiny, purple ukulele.
 What he didn’t realise was that this one spontaneous action would shape the course of his destiny.
 Now known locally as the Ukulele Man, James has led several Ukulele Orchestras in the past, in both Tonbridge and Nottingham, and gets the distinct feeling that he won’t be stopping any time soon.
-James is also the website manager and so should probably have written this bit in the 1st person.
+James is also a website manager and so should probably have written this bit in the 1st person.

 The Committee are: